Skip to Content

 Wireless Remote

 With the MaxxAir fan’s wireless remote control, you don’t have to run additional wiring.
-This makes it so much easier to upgrade from a vent fan that only had controls built into the unit.
+This makes it so much easier to upgrade from a vent fan that only has controls built into the unit (NOTE: not ALL MaxxAir fans come with a wireless remote)

 Reversible Fan

-Older Fan-Tastic fans that were so common in many RVs for a long period of time only vented air OUT of the rig.
-Don’t get us wrong – they work really well (for us) and are actually capable of keeping an RV pretty cool when used in conjunction with at least one open window.
+Older Fan-Tastic fans (that were so common in many RVs for an extended period of time) only vented air OUT of the rig.
+Don’t get us wrong – they worked really well for us, and are actually capable of keeping an RV pretty cool when used in conjunction with at least one open window.

-With that said, the MaxxAir fans allow for fans to blow air out or pull fresh air in (reverse direction for air intake).
-This has been one of the major reasons why the MaxxAir fans became a popular choice for camper van builders and RVers who were replacing their original vent fans.
+With that said, the MaxxAir fans allow you to either blow air out or pull fresh air in (reverse direction for air intake).
+This has been one of the primary reasons why the MaxxAir fans became a popular choice for camper van builders and RVers who were replacing their original vent fans.

 Removable Screen